codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect) for publishing but you can also publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 See the examples [here](../publishing-yaml/distribution).

-Note that by default the scripts in the publishing scripts section are run regardless of the build status.
+Note that by default the publishing scripts are run regardless of the build status.
 You can specify additional conditions with if statements.

 ```yaml
 publishing: